Beth C. Ring

 From 1987 to 1992, Ms. Ring was counsel to the government of the Dominican Republic in its textile quota negotiations with the United States.
 She also was appointed by the World Bank to conduct a study of the free zone program in the Dominican Republic.
 She assisted the government of El Salvador in rewriting its export promotion law after successfully representing El Salvador in antidumping and countervailing duty cases.

-Ms. Ring regularly lectures on United States customs law for various U.S. and international associations and teaches many of the customs law seminars that ST&R publicly offers each fall and spring.
+Ms. Ring regularly lectures on United States customs law for various U.S. and international associations and teaches many of the customs law webinars that ST&R publicly offers.

 Ms. Ring holds both a J.D. and a B.A. in history (magna cum laude) from the University of Pennsylvania, and she studied international and European Community law at the Hague Academy of International Law and the Free University of Brussels.
 She has litigated cases before the U.S. Court of International Trade, the Court of Appeals for the Federal Circuit and other federal district courts.
 She is admitted to the bar of the state of New York.
 She is a member of the board of directors of the Customs and International Trade Bar Association and chairs CITBA’s Meetings and Events Committee.
 She is also a member of the Customs Operations Committee of the American Association of Exporters and Importers and the National Committee on American Foreign Policy.